 The KU-KSBDC is one of 17 Centers in Kansas and one of approximately 1100 Centers in the America's SBDC network that provides free and confidential consulting services to entrepreneurs who are starting and growing small businesses.
-Staffed by professionals certified in areas such as business continuity planning, business valuation, and exit planning, the center focuses consulting and 500 hours of other community engagement.
+Staffed by professionals certified in areas such as business continuity planning, business valuation, and exit planning, the center focuses on providing services for business planning, access to capital, marketplace/industry analysis, and financial benchmarking.

+In 2016, the KU-KSBDC provided almost 2100 hours of one-to-one consulting and 500 hours of other community engagement.
 While the Center provides services throughout a 6 county area, approximately eighty-five (85%) of measured activity takes place locally.